 ROBOTIC SCREW-PRESS GLUING

 The aim of this project is to develop the potential of timber construction within the current building inspection regulations, with a focus on the use of automated and flexible screw-press bonding methods.
-The competence of the applicants in both computational design and digital manufacturing methods, as well as material-specific technical knowledge, will also enable further proposals for adaptations to the building regulations to be supported by well-founded tests and exact, detailed investigations.
-This will allow the development of highly innovative processes with the latest materials and comprehensive possibilities for material-efficient, high-performance timber construction within the quality-assurance criteria for safe buildings.
+The competence of the applicants in both computational design and digital manufacturing methods, as well as material-specific technical knowledge, enables further proposals for adaptations to the building regulations to be supported by well-founded tests and exact, detailed investigations.
+This allows the development of highly innovative processes with the latest materials and comprehensive possibilities for material-efficient, high-performance timber construction within the quality-assurance criteria for safe buildings.
 The project also aims to verify the prerequisites for application-specific manufacturing processes for robotically bonded timber joints, to discuss further development possibilities and to identify possible obstacles at an early stage.
-The joining processes developed in the project have the potential to find wide application in versatile building systems of the future.
+The joining processes developed in the project have the potential to find broad application in versatile building systems of the future.

 A similar method is currently being developed by TS3 engineers in Switzerland.
 This achieves flexible bonding of CLT panels by means of pressure-free and jointfilling adhesive systems that bond the CLT panels on-site.
 However, due to the required joint thickness, this construction method requires particularly large quantities of adhesive and additionally depends on manual work.
 In order to achieve the required pressure for bonding with small joint dimensions, several different processes and pressure devices are known to achieve the required pressures for bonding with small joint dimensions.
 Screw press bonding is the only way to work without form-restricting pressing machines, but its potential in digital fabrication has not yet been explored and brought into alignment with building codes.